historycenter-mld/mld/pages/about.md

 {% include feature/jumbotron.html objectid="col12_00014" %}

-{% include feature/nav-menu.html sections="The Formation of the Meridian Library District; The Meridian Library District-Late 1970s & 1980s" %}
+{% include feature/nav-menu.html sections="The Formation of the Meridian Library District; The Meridian Library District-Late 1970s & 1980s; The Meridian Library District-The 1990s; The Meridian Library District-The 21st Century; About this Collection" %}

 ## The Formation of the Meridian Library District